hotwired/turbo-site/_source/reference/frames.md

 All `<turbo-frame>` elements can be controlled in JavaScript environments through instances of the `FrameElement` class.

-* `FrameElement.src` controls the pathname or URL to be loaded
+* `FrameElement.src` controls the pathname or URL to be loaded.
+Setting the `src` property will immediately navigate the element.
+When `FrameElement.loaded` is set to `"lazy"`, changes to the `src` property will defer navigation until the element is visible in the viewport.

 * `FrameElement.disabled` is a boolean property that controls whether or not the element will load